 Joanne Muyco, Manager Walter Tower CVOR, Houston Methodist Hospital

 Abstract: Houston Methodist Hospital provides a Perioperative Change in Patient Conditions seminar annually.
-The seminar is geared toward increasing the comfort level of the operating room nurse, when caring for a patient who condition changes, or unexpected death occurs.
-Prior to the seminar a prescreening survey was sent to the registered participants.
+The seminar is geared toward increasing the comfort level of the operating room nurse, when caring for a patient whose condition changes, or when unexpected death occurs.
+Prior to the seminar a pre-screening survey was sent to the registered participants.

-The survey questionnaire were developed to measure the comfort level of the registered nurse, caring for a patient, who would possibly experience a change in their condition during surgery.
-The same survey, was sent post seminar at thirty days, sixty days, and ninety days.
-The comfort level of the nurse when death occurs in the operating room was also measured with the same group of nurses post seminar.
+The survey questionnaire was developed to measure the comfort level of the registered nurse caring for a patient who would possibly experience a change in their condition during surgery.
+The same survey was sent post-seminar at thirty days, sixty days, and ninety days.
+The comfort level of the nurse when death occurs in the operating room was also measured with the same group of nurses post-seminar.

 The topics presented were selected based on conditions that could have an adverse impact on the intraoperative and postoperative outcome of the patient.
-The expectations were to increase comfort level of the perioperative nurse caring for a patient that experience changes in their condition during surgery.
-The results showed awareness of potential changes in the patient condition, increased the comfort level of the nurse.
+The expectations were to increase comfort level of the perioperative nurse caring for a patient that experiences changes in their condition during surgery.
+The results showed awareness of potential changes in the patient condition and increased the comfort level of the nurse.

 Victoria Hamary, BSN, RN, CNOR, Nurse Educator, Cleveland Clinic